Leubsdorf

-Leubsdorf is a village of Rhineland-Palatinate, Germany, in the district of Neuwied.
+Leubsdorf (/de/) is a municipality of Rhineland-Palatinate, Germany, in the district of Neuwied.

 Geography

 The village of Leubsdorf consists of the four parts Leubsdorf, Hesseln, Rothe Kreuz and Krumscheid.

 History

 First known documents about Leubsdorf date back to 1250.
 Much older documents of the year 640 are existent under "Lupstorf".
 The first church in Leubsdorf was built in the 13th century.